montagejs/collections/README.md

     a hash table.
 The underlying storage is a plain JavaScript object that maps hashes to lists of values that share the same hash.
     Values may be objects.
 The `equals` and `hash` functions can be overridden to provide alternate definitions of "unique".
+This collection is intended to be replaced by a native implementation that does not rely on `hash`.
 -   `Map(copy, equals, hash)`: a collection of key and value items with unique keys, backed by a set.
 Keys may be objects.
+This collection is intended to be replaced by a native implementation that does not rely on `hash`.
 -   `SortedSet(copy, equals, compare)`: a collection of unique values stored in stored order, backed by a splay tree.
 The `equals` and `compare` functions can be overridden to provide alternate